5 Natural Baby Skin Care Secrets Every New Mum Should Try

 Compared with regular dry skin, eczema is a lot worse.
 And since baby’s skin is extra delicate, dealing with it is hard, particularly for new moms.

 Eczema can run in the family.
 If you are aware of any eczema cases affecting your immediate family members, it’s a good idea to be prepared.
 Be cautious in choosing the best products for your baby.
-You should also be conscious about any particular allergen that can trigger your baby’s eczema.
+You should also be conscious of any particular allergen that can trigger your baby’s eczema.

 One of the best ways to soothe eczema is to keep the skin hydrated.
 Exposing your baby’s skin to water twice a day and following it up with the application of a good moisturizer, such as virgin coconut oil, can do the trick.